 Summing it up nicely, Nathan Bennett Fleming, one of Black Startup’s founders had this to say in a recent interview: “Ultimately, we are using technology to address the black entrepreneurial gap.
 We want to create more black economic (opportunities) within our community that (promote) jobs, wealth and investment.”

-To learn more about BlackStartup.com, click here for more information now!
+To learn more about BlackStartup.com, or to start a crowdfunding or fundraising business website, click here for more information now!

 Just over a year ago, PlumAlley.co began as an e-commerce website spotlighting products created by women.
 Now the site is expanding its domain to cover crowdfunding, focusing its efforts in this regard entirely on the needs of female entrepreneurs and helping them to raise money and obtain valuable advice and counsel from others like them who have experience and know-how to share.